This guide contains a comprehensive overview of Oakcrest policies and important information in one document that can be printed for your convenience.

 Buses leave promptly at 8:30.
 No exceptions can be made for latecomers.
 Campers arriving late will need to find their own transportation to camp.
 Maps to camp will be available at the busing location or on our website.

 - Bus Assignments: Stake leaders will be called a few weeks before camp with the bus number(s) of the bus or buses their campers will be riding on.
 If it is necessary to put your stake on more than one bus, the stake leaders will decide which girls will be riding on which bus.
-Beginning in 2022, Oakcrest will give stake leaders colored tickets corresponding with their bus number.
+At the busing location, stake leaders will be given colored tickets corresponding with their bus number.
 The stake leader will then hand each camper a ticket as she checks in.
 Girls will not be allowed on the bus without a ticket.
 Tickets will be handed to a chaperone as the girls board.

 A 17-member Women’s Committee and a Priesthood Executive Committee, who reports to a member of the Quorum of the Seventy, oversee Oakcrest.
 Each year the Women’s Committee hires a staff of amazing young-adult women to lead and direct the camp.
 Campers will be under the supervision of a counselor at all times.
 Two full-time service missionary couples live on the premises to ensure the safety of the campers and the continuity of the camp.